 “We have formed symbolic figures such as the devil to express evil,” Father Arturo Sosa told El Mundo.
 “Social conditioning can also represent this figure, since there are people who act [in an evil way] because they are in an environment where it is difficult to act to the contrary.”

 It was a bit startling at the same time, somehow, as it was not surprising: Jesuits are famous for their modernism — that is, Northern Hemisphere Jesuits.

-I imagine a good number of Jesuits do not believe in the devil’s existence, but it is startling to hear the superior general admit as much, because the most famous Jesuit in the world does.
+I can imagine a good number of Jesuits who do not believe in the devil’s existence but it is startling to hear to superior general admit as much, because the most famous Jesuit in the world does.

 He is now called Pope Francis, and he has mentioned the devil as much as or more than any Pope in the past one hundred years.

 In his very first homily as Supreme Pontiff, on March 14, the day after he was elected, Francis warned cardinals gathered in the Sistine Chapel that “he who doesn’t pray to the Lord prays to the devil.”

 October 11, 2013: “There are some priests who, when they read this Gospel passage, this and others, say: ‘But, Jesus healed a person with a mental illness.’
 They do not read thus, no?
 It is true that at that time, they could confuse epilepsy with demonic possession; but it is also true that there was the devil.”

 February 10, 2017: “He’s a trickster.
 He promises you everything and leaves you naked (like he left Adam and Eve)… The serpent, the devil, is astute… you cannot dialogue with the devil.”

 January 19, 2017 (on Jesus): “The unclean spirits try to stop him, they wage war.”